Haddenham, Cambridgeshire: Community

 For over 40 years the village has hosted a Steam Rally, which attracts more than 20,000 visitors.
 The rally, with over 700 exhibits, is held in early September and raises money for local charities and causes.
 In 2013 it celebrated its 40th anniversary.

 The annual village open day was 'Blossoms & Bygones', a Haddenham local and visitor attraction held until 2013.
 The event also covered the neighbouring hamlet of Aldreth and included tractor rides around the village, tours of the windmill and orchards, vintage car and tractor displays and open private gardens.
 In 2011 it held its 40th anniversary event, with a VE Day theme and villagers in 1940s costume.
 Blossoms and Bygones has now been replaced by the Aldreth Vintage Fair.

+Freedom of the Parish

+The following people and military units have received the Freedom of the Parish of Haddenham.